frederic-perez/AmE-dictionary/data/idioms.md

 __forty winks__ :three: A short sleep during the day.
 A short nap.
 __four-letter word__
 __freak flag__ Any unconventional, nonconformist, or uninhibited behavior, convictions, opinions, or lifestyle choices that are unique to an individual.
+__freak of nature__ Something or someone that is unusual, rare, or abnormal in some way; beyond or outside the natural world. _He can lift over 500 pounds in the gym, he’s like some freak of nature._
 __freak out__ (freak someone out)
 __free bit of advice__ A suggestion, opinion, or piece of advice that was unrequested or unsolicited by the recipient.
 __free lunch__ [:scroll: This expression, dating from the early 1800s, alludes to the practice of taverns offering free food to their customers to induce them to buy more drinks.]
 A gift or benefit for which no return is expected.